 Price varies depending on each project.
-Sometimes matching printed materials are needed, sometimes there is complex interactivity or animation, etc. There is an initial consultation to find out the details of the clients needs.
+There is an initial consultation to find out the details of the clients needs.
 The next step is for me to send the client an estimate to look over.
 If everything is agreeable, we go from there.
 There is a 50% deposit due for the start of the project, and the balance is due when the assignment is completed.

 Sometimes I am able to start right away and at other times it may take a week or two to get started.
 Often there are periods where I am unable to take new projects and I let the potential client know and offer references to other reputable designers.